-Join the dots: How the smart campus concept can help better harness renewables, empower communities, and decarbonise our cities
+Join the dots: How the smart campus can better harness renewables, empower communities, and decarbonise cities

 Smart campuses making efficient use of building space, energy and mobility could help urban centres to curb carbon emissions and drive energy transition.
 Siemens Smart Infrastructure’s Matthias Rebellius and IRENA’s Gauri Singh discuss the need for innovation and collaboration at a localised level in order to deliver urban decarbonisation.